MuffinTastic/WayAFKNext/README.md

 # WayAFKNext

-A Vencord plugin that fixes auto AFK functionality on Linux Wayland desktops.
+A Vencord plugin that fixes auto AFK functionality on Linux Wayland desktops and adds some optional features:

+- Disable AFK detection altogether if you wish.
+Peace of mind for some.
+- Force mobile push notifications regardless of whether you're AFK or not
+- Set mobile push notification timeout separately from Idle status timeout
+- Set Idle status and mobile push notification timeouts up to 30 minutes

 Inspired by [WayAFK](https://github.com/Colonial-Dev/WayAFK)'s goals and limitations.